Tesla Long-term Storage Tips: What You Need to Know

 Leaving your car plugged in will make things easier and let the car handle the batteries without you having to worry about it.
 If you have been using a standard wall outlet, you can continue to use it.

 Read this related article that I wrote called: How Long Can an Electric Car Sit Without Charging?
-The post might answer the question that you didn’t get from this one.
+The post might answer a question that you didn’t get answered from this one.

 Lithium-ion batteries should be stored in a 30-70% range, but most owners set the charge level around 50%.
 The car will automatically utilize some energy to cool or heat the battery when needed.
 It will draw this electricity from the power supply rather than Tesla’s batteries.